Empowering Your Path to Well-Being

 Nicole Pacheco, BHT Clinician

-Not currently taking appointments
+Not available for appointments

 Nicole, brings nearly two decades of leadership experience and over a decade in the behavioral health field.
 She has honed extensive expertise in clinical practice, case management, and program management, leading large statewide behavioral health programs.
 She has supervised a diverse team of professionals, ensuring high standards of care and operational excellence.
 Through deep-rooted community relationships, Nicole has built a robust network of community contacts that provide invaluable support to both clients and staff, helping them overcome barriers and achieve success.
 Known for her no-nonsense approach, Nicole excels at identifying core issues and implementing effective, pragmatic solutions.
 She co-founded AHA to address the deep need for counseling services that facilitate real, life-changing work, aiming to help people live more fulfilling lives.